 All good things must come to an end.
 At which point, if Fortune smiles on us, other good things begin or continue.

 Case in point: as of year-end 2017 I am promoting myself to Editor Emeritus of Inside GNSS and turning to some unfinished business that I have with life.
 Of course, after 28 years I still have some unfinished business with GNSS, this amazing technology and industry that has more growth ahead of than behind it, more prospects for innovation, more unfinished business than ever.By Inside GNSS

 Working Papers explore the technical and scientific themes that underpin GNSS programs and applications.
 This regular column is coordinated by Em.
 Univ.-Prof. Dr.-Ing. habil.
 Dr. h.c.
-Guenter W. Hein.
+Günter W. Hein.

-This is the first article in a series.
-For Part 2: Hybrid- and Non-GNSS Localization, see here.By Günter W. Hein
+This is the second article in a series.
+For Part 1: GNSS localization, see here.By Günter W. Hein

 Q: Do modern multi-frequency civil receivers eliminate the ionospheric effect?By Mark Petovello